Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs

-where the specific form of the $w$'s depends on the chosen epidemiological model.
 The simplest among the recurrent epidemiological models is the Susceptible-Infectious-Susceptible (SIS), where each individual starts with a probability $\gamma_{i}$ of being infectious at time zero.
-Then at each time step a susceptible node $i$ can be infected by each of its infectious neighbors $j\in\partial i$ with probability $\lambda_{ji}$, and an Infectious node can recover with probability $\rho_{i}$.
+Then at each time step a susceptible node $i$ can be infected by each of its infectious neighbors $j\in\partial i$ with probability $\lambda_{ji}$, and an infectious node can recover with probability $\rho_{i}$.
 Observation terms $p(O_{i}^{t}|x_{i}^{t})$ are naturally used to model medical tests: $O_{i}^{t}$ is the outcome of a test performed on individual $i$ at time $t$.
 This formalism allows to incorporate information about the degree of accuracy of tests.

 The second example is parallel Glauber dynamics for an Ising model at inverse temperature $\beta$ with couplings $\{J_{ij}\}$ and external fields $\{h_{i}\}$.
-Besides being one of the paradigmatic models in theoretical non-equilibrium statistical physics, Glauber dynamics is employed in the study neural activity \citep{renart2010asynchronous,roudi2011mean}.
+Besides being one of the paradigmatic models in theoretical non-equilibrium statistical physics, Glauber dynamics is employed in the study of neural activity \citep{renart2010asynchronous,roudi2011mean}.
 It is defined by transitions